 The answer is installing a tamper-proof shower head like The Water Scrooge.
 The innovative apparatus gets installed behind shower walls, leaving them out of sight, out of mind.
 Shower head removal becomes impossible without professional plumbing technology.

-With The Water Scrooge, you get a true measurement of conservation savings after installation—whether that be one month or one year down the line.
+With The Water Scrooge, you get a true measurement of water conservation savings after installation—whether that be one month or one year down the line.
 Plus, with our spa-like shower head, tenants usually report high satisfaction.

 Other Reasons Water Savings Drop Off

 Of course, tampered shower heads are not the only culprit.

 Stop noticing positive results after installing your water fixtures, and a few leaking toilets could be to blame.
 While a medium leak for ONE toilet will cost about $3 a day, a large leak can cost as much as $40 a day.
 Considering toilets don't leak on schedule, identifying issues as they occur can be challenging.